History of clothing and textiles: Preservation

-Knowledge of cultures varies greatly with the climatic conditions to which archeological deposits are exposed; the Middle East, South America and the arid fringes of China have provided many very early samples in good condition, along with textile impressions in clay, and graphic portrayals.
-In northern Eurasia, peat bogs, rock salt mines, oak coffins, and permafrost also preserved textiles, with whole Neolithic garments surviving, some of the most famous are those associated with Ötzi ("the Iceman"), along with artifacts associated with textile production.
+Knowledge of ancient cultures varies greatly with the climatic conditions to which archeological deposits are exposed; the Middle East, South America and the arid fringes of China have provided many very early samples in good condition, along with textile impressions in clay, and graphic portrayals.
+In northern Eurasia, peat bogs, rock-salt mines, oak coffins, and permafrost also preserved textiles, with whole Neolithic garments surviving (some of the most famous are those associated with Ötzi ("the Iceman")), along with artifacts associated with textile production.
 Early development of textiles in the Indian subcontinent, sub-Saharan Africa and other moist parts of the world remains unclear.

 Textile trade in the ancient world

 Throughout the Neolithic and Bronze Ages, the fertile grounds of the Eurasian Steppe provided a setting for a network of nomadic communities to develop and interact.
-The Steppe Route has always connected regions of the Asian continent with trade and transmission of culture, including clothing.
+The Steppe Route has long connected regions of the Asian continent with trade and transmission of culture, including clothing.

-Around 114 B.C., the Han dynasty, initiated the Silk Road trade route.
-Geographically, the Silk Road or Silk Route is an interconnected series of ancient trade routes between Chang'an (today's Xi'an) in China, with Asia Minor and the Mediterranean extending over 8000 km on land and sea.
+Around 114 B.C., the Han dynasty, initiated the Silk Road trade-route.
+Geographically, the Silk Road or Silk Route is an interconnected series of ancient trade routes between Chang'an (present-day Xi'an) in China, Asia Minor and the Mediterranean, extending over 8000 km on land and sea.
 Trade on the Silk Road was a significant factor in the development of the great civilizations of China, Egypt, Mesopotamia, Persia, the Indian subcontinent, and Rome, and helped to lay the foundations for the modern world.
 The exchange of luxury textiles was predominant on the Silk Road, which linked traders, merchants, pilgrims, monks, soldiers, nomads and urban dwellers from China to the Mediterranean Sea during various periods.

 Ancient Near East

-The earliest known woven textiles of the Near East may be flax fabrics used to wrap the dead; these were excavated at a Neolithic site at Çatalhöyük in Anatolia.
-Carbonized, and "protected by several layers of clay/plaster, in an anaerobic milieu....
-They were 'baked', or 'steam cooked'" in a fire, and are radiocarbon dated to c.
-6000 BC.
+The earliest known woven textiles of the Near East may be flax fabrics used to wrap the dead; these have been excavated at Çatalhöyük in Anatolia.
+Found in a Neolithic grave, and "protected by several layers of clay/plaster, in an anaerobic milieu [...]
+They were 'baked', or 'steam cooked' (une cuisson à l'étouffée)" in a fire.
+Because of the absence of flax seeds at or near the site, the textile may have been imported from the Levant.
 Evidence exists of flax cultivation from c.
 8000 BC in the Near East, but the breeding of sheep with a wooly fleece rather than hair occurs much later, c.
 3000 BC.
-Well preserved linen textiles were found in the Cave of the Warrior and are dating around 3200 BC.
+Well-preserved linen textiles found in the Cave of the Warrior in Judea date from around 3200 BC.